lvxiaoxin/lvxiaoxin.github.io/pages/about.md

 I admire all miracles made by science.

-I look forward to using my technology to change the world.
+I look forward to using my hands and technology to change the world.

 ## Contact